lukasturcani/stk-vis/readme.rst

 would like to view, as well as their properties.
-If you think using a MongoDB database is a bit of a chore, I promise you that it is actually trivial, that you don't need to know anything about databases, and I will show you to build one!
+If you think using a MongoDB database is a bit of a chore, I promise you that it is actually trivial, that you don't need to know anything about databases, and I will show you how to build one!

 Assuming that you have your database, or someone has provided one for you, you can connect to it from anywhere.
 For example, try